borjasolerme/borjasolerme/README.md

 # Borja Soler

-Building AI products at [The Formula AI](https://theformulaai.com/).

-Product builder, developer & designer.
+Product engineer & designer.
 From Ibiza, based in Milan.
 I like to ship things.

 ## What I'm building